michelbragaguimaraes/PimRoleTools/README.md

   - Run `Connect-MgGraph` manually to re-authenticate.
 - **Module not found?**
   - Make sure you imported the module with the correct path, or copied it to your modules directory.
+- **Not working in Windows PowerShell 5.1?**
+  - This module requires PowerShell 7.1 or higher.
+Download from https://github.com/PowerShell/PowerShell

 ## Examples
 ```powershell